-The result of the Admission Test will be made available to parents/carers in advance of the Common Application deadline of 31st October 2023, unless there are exceptional circumstances (such as the COVID pandemic).
+The result of the Admission Test will be made available to parents/carers in advance of the Common Application deadline of 31st October 2025, unless there are exceptional circumstances.
 Parents/carers are advised to use this information as guidance to the suitability of their daughter for a Grammar School place.
 The results do not guarantee an offer of a place.
 (See section on "Oversubscription Criteria")

-The deadline for receipt of the Common Application Form by the home LA is 31st October 2023.
+The deadline for receipt of the Common Application Form by the home LA is 31st October 2025.